chriswrightdesign/websites-for-non-jerks/README.md

 - Are you expecting the user to make discoveries without signposts? (eg. Swipe without any indication that they can swipe) [Don't make me think](http://www.sensible.com/dmmt.html), [Just in time education](http://www.lukew.com/ff/entry.asp?1786)
 - Are you hijacking scroll, or hijacking the screen with modals?
 [Hijacking scroll](http://trentwalton.com/2013/10/23/scroll-hijacking/)
 - Are you embracing progressive enhancement for devices and browsers with less features?
 [Progressive enhancement](http://adactio.com/journal/1700/)
 - Have you trapped visitors in iframe purgatory on tap gesture devices?
+[Responsive iframe](http://npr.github.io/responsiveiframe/)
 - Have you trapped visitors in infinite scrolling hell?
+[Why infinite scrolling sucks](http://frontand.de/why-infinite-scrolling-sucks/)

 ##4.
 Forms and Form controls